EyeSift

 Detecting Grok Reviews

-Grok by xAI is integrated into x/twitter platform.
+Grok by xAI is integrated into x/twitter and xai's api, with grok 4.3 recommended by xai for most text workloads as of may 2026.
 When used to generate reviews,Grok produces content with characteristic patterns that EyeSift can identify through multi-layered analysis.

 Consumers & Platform Moderators should be particularly vigilant about AI-generated reviews.
 EyeSift provides instant, free analysis to verify whether reviews were written by Grok or a human author.